testinggospels/camouflage/docs/handlebars.md

         - `headers`: A JSON object with keys as header name and values as header values.
 (Optional if you don't have any dynamic headers)
         - `body`: A string (Required.)
     * In this example, we have provided a static status code of 200.
-    * We have one header `X-Requested-By`, whose value is dynamic and changes based on the value user provided in name query parameter while calling the mock endpoint.
+    * We have one header `X-Requested-By`, whose value is dynamic and changes based on the value user provided in the name query parameter while calling the mock endpoint.
-    * Finally, we have stringified JSON object as body, where we are using `name` and `phone` as dynamic values.
+    * Finally, we have a stringified JSON object as body, where we are using `name` and `phone` as dynamic values.
 - Please note that the same response can be easily achieved by other helpers also, and you don't necessarily need to write a code.
 This example was just to show you how we can use the code helper.
-Which is to say that you should avoid writing code if you don't have to, however if you abosolutely have to write a code, you have an option to do that.
+Which is to say that you should avoid writing code if you don't have to, however if you absolutely have to write a code, you have an option to do that.

 ## inject

 Type: Custom Helper

-Usage: Another use case for custom code could be when you don't want to write a code for entire response generation, but there are some parts of your response that need a custom code.
+Usage: Another use case for custom code could be when you don't want to write a code for the entire response generation, but there are some parts of your response that need a custom code.
 Using `inject` helper you can use Camouflage's helpers and your custom code both together.
 Implementation remains similar to `code` helper, refer to the example below.

 ```
 HTTP/1.1 200 OK